 - Do you need to fast before a sgpt test?

-- Do you need to fast for a drug test?
+- Do we need to fast for a potassium test?

 - Do you need to fast for a thyroid test?